Cray-HPE/docs-csm/install/redeploy_pit_node.md

 nodes forming a quorum.

 Important: While the node is rebooting, it will be available only through Serial-over-LAN and local terminals.
-This procedure entails deactivating the LiveCD, meaning the LiveCD and all of it's resources will be unavailable.
+This procedure entails deactivating the LiveCD, meaning the LiveCD and all of its resources will be unavailable.

 Topics: